ALFNeT/NLog.Fluentd/README.md

 Enabled                     | Layout | no       | Enables or disables sending messages to fluentd                                               | true
 ConnectionTimeout           | int    | no       | Sets a custom timeout in case the target is not reachable.                                    | 30000

-For fluentd use case I recommend using the Buffering Wrapper (or the Async one), along with a fallback option.
+For fluentd use case I recommend using the AsyncWrapper, along with a fallback option.

+Note: If using the Buffering Wrapper keep in mind that when the buffer size limit is reached the flushing operation will be synchronous, meaning that the logging thread will be blocked.

 ```
 <targets>